MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 To convert your app that uses the Dynamics 365 connector, you'll need to remove and add the connections to your data sources.
 Use the steps below to convert your connections to your data sources.

-1. Ensure the **Improve data source experience and Common Data Service views** feature is turned *On*.
+1. Ensure the **Improve data source experience and Microsoft Dataverse views** feature is turned *On*.
 2. Remove your existing Dynamics 365 data source connections.
 3. Add the connections to your data sources to the Dataverse using the new data source selection experience.